 English, PDF, 170kb

-The OECD Development Centre and the International Organisation of La Francophonie (IOF) are organizing a High-Level Panel on “Gender equality in the post-2015 agenda: the importance of social norms for inclusive development”.
+Report from the Roundtable and High-Level Panel on Gender equality in the post-2015 agenda.
+The importance of social norms for inclusive development.

 Drawing from its recent Economic Outlook reports on Asia and Africa, the OECD Development Centre will help the Community of Portuguese-speaking countries (CPLP) assess those prospects and reflect on policy options at their Heads of States’ Summit in Dili, Timor Leste, on 24 July.

 Fourth OECD-AMRO-ADB Asian Regional Roundtable on Near-term Macro and Medium-term Growth and Development Challenges

 The first volume of the Multidimensional Country Review (MDCR) for Uruguay highlights the remarkable progress made by the country over the past decade.
 Stable macroeconomic policies and a favourable external environment have permitted brisk growth and the financing of social policies.

 Based on recent trends, many middle-income countries are not growing fast enough to reach average income levels in the OECD countries by 2050.
 This includes several lower middle-income countries – such as India, Indonesia and Viet Nam – but also countries in the upper middle-income bracket, such as Brazil, Colombia, Mexico, and South Africa, said OECD Secretary-General.

 Professor Angus Maddison has contributed to creating the world-wide reputation of the Development Centre and the OECD as being second to none.
 Between 1953 and 1978, he complemented his distinguished academic career with several long stays at the OECD and its predecessor, the OEEC.